-September 29, 2020 – JTGF News & UpdatesAnalysis from Jessica Carson, Ph.D. and Sarah Boege at Carsey School of Public Policy at the University of New Hampshire and commissioned by the John T. Gorman Foundation.
-Maine Data Glimpse This Data Glimpse uses new data from the U.S. Census Bureau Household Pulse Survey collected from September 1 to October 11, 2021 to describe childcare disruptions in New England.
+November 10, 2021 – Maine Data GlimpseAnalysis from Jessica Carson, Ph.D. and Sarah Boege at Carsey School of Public Policy at the University of New Hampshire and commissioned by the John T. Gorman Foundation.
+This Data Glimpse uses data from the U.S. Census Bureau Household Pulse Survey collected from September 1 to October 11, 2021 to describe childcare disruptions in New England.
 Specifically, we estimate the share of New England households with a child under age 12 that reported that their…

 2021 Fall Newsletter: New Opportunities for Positive Impact

 A Pediatric Visit that Strengthens the Whole Family

 October 26, 2021 – JTGF News & UpdatesTraditionally, a well visit to the pediatrician’s office has involved weighing, measuring, booster shots, and questions about developmental milestones.
 But in recent years a cross-sector team at MaineHealth has worked to broaden the scope of these visits to include screening for Adverse Childhood Experiences (ACEs), repeated exposure to which can cause a child long-term harm.
 Now, with a grant from the John T. Gorman Foundation, the MaineHealth team is testing a new strategy for preventing and mitigating ACEs by helping parents and children build resiliency amid great adversity.

 Giving Youth Voice in the Systems That Support Them